Michael-F-Bryan/ffi-helpers/README.md

-# FFI Errors
+# FFI Helpers

-A crate exposing common functions for doing proper error handling in a FFI context.
+A crate exposing common functions helpers for doing proper error handling in a FFI context.

-## Theory
+## Error Handling Theory

 This employs a thread-local variable which holds the most recent error as well as some convenience functions for getting/clearing this variable.